 All pastoral and academic matters will be investigated and monitored by the Form Tutors and Heads of Key stage initially.
-The Deputy Head Pastoral and the Deputy Head Academic will support where necessary.
+The Senior Teacher (PSHE and pupil wellbeing), Deputy Head Pastoral and the Deputy Head Academic will support where necessary.

 Appendix 6: Further guidance on Detentions